Louise Pound: Professional memberships and honors

 Pound was a member of many professional societies.
 In 1905 Pound was a champion of the Order of the Black Masque, senior women's honor society, which became a chapter of Mortar Board National College Senior Honor Society in 1920.
 Pound became a member of Mortar Board in that year.

 She was president of the American Folklore Society (1928).

 She was the first woman to serve as president of the Modern Language Association (1954–55), having previously served as its vice president (1916) and on the executive council (1925–26).

 She was director (1915–19) and treasurer (1917) of the National Council of Teachers of English.

 She was a Foundation Member of the Linguistic Society of America (LSA) in 1925.
-She also was the first woman to have an article published in the society's journal, Language (Pound 1927).
-And she was the first woman elected vice president of the LSA, in 1939.
+She also was the first woman to have an article published in the society's journal, Language (Pound 1927), and she was the first woman elected vice president of the LSA, in 1939.

 In 1925, with Kemp Malone and Arthur Garfield Kennedy, she founded the journal American Speech "to present information about English in America in a form appealing to general readers".
 American Speech is currently published on behalf of the American Dialect Society.
 Pound was first woman president of the society from 1938 to 1941.

 Pound was the Nebraska director (1906–1908) and later national vice president of the American Association of University Women from the 1930s to 1944.

+The Pound residence hall (named after her) at the University of Nebraska was demolished in 2017.
+After this, the building at that university that was formerly the College of Business Administration was named Louise Pound Hall after her.

+In 2026, a statue of Pound on a bicycle was unveiled outside Louise Pound Hall at the University of Nebraska, which made her the first woman to have a bronze statue of herself on that university’s campus.

 A posthumous scholarship was developed from the estates of Roscoe and Olivia Pound in Louise Pound's name.
 The fellowship, handled by the AAUW, awards yearly stipends to international women students.